patchlevel/event-sourcing/docs/pages/aggregate_id.md

 This library provides you with a few options for generating the id.

+!!! warning

+    Performance reasons, the default configuration of the store require an uuid string for `aggregate id`.
+    But technically, for the library, it can be any string.
+    If you want to use a custom id, you have to change the `aggregate_id_type` in the [store](store.md) configuration.

 ## Uuid

 The easiest way is to use an `uuid` as an aggregate ID.